danodic-dev/jao-specification/README.md

 - Allow for the development and test of the visual behavior of UI components before integrating them into your code, leading to a quick develop-test-fix cycle;
 - Preview & tweaking of the UI of a game without having to run the game by using a visual editor/visualizer.

-Menus & Gameplay graphics have extensively used the JAO library.
-Every graphical component (except by the widgets in the settings screen) have been drawn and animated using JAO files (even music/sound is played back and defined inside the JAO files).

 <a name="file"/></a>
 # Specification - File Format
 A jao file follows this structure: